JoshAshby/joshashby.github.io/projects/broom.md

 - Broom uses Svelte integration with Web Components to inject it's UI into a webpage in a isolated fashion, a nice upgrade from the iframe setup I've used in previous extensions
+- Thanks to Chrome's MV3 transition, Broom had a slightly bumpy ride getting upgraded to the weird quirks worked out while maintaining compatability with Firefox